 (double the crust for a larger pan)

 - Add the crust ingredients to the food processor fitted with the S blade, and puree until it begins to clump together.

 - Firmly press the crust into a 7″ springform pan, and set it aside.
-Note: A larger springform pan or a pie dish would also work.
-Individual mason jars would also be sweet.
+Note: if your springform pan is larger, then double the crust ingredients.

 - Bring the coconut milk to a simmer in a saucepan and slowly whisk in the gelatin, until it is completely dissolved.
 (This may take several minutes.)

 - Add the honey and vanilla to the coconut milk mixture, then transfer the liquids to the blender with a vent.
 Note: The vent is crucial so that the heat can escape while pureeing.

 - Place the cacao butter in a bowl over a pot of barely simmering water.
 The water level should be a few inches below the bottom of the bowl.
 As soon as the butter is melted remove it from the heat, and add it to the other liquids.